alexfox246/Customer-Churn-Analysis/EDA_plan.md

 - High charges: 33.98%
 - Medium charges: 29.53%
 - Low charges: 11.59%

-Churn increases significantly as monthly charges rise, indicating that higher-paying customers are more likley to feel dissatisfied or perceive lower value for money.
-The jump from low to medium charges is especially steep, indicating that customers moving into mid-tier plans experience a mismatch between expectations and actual service quality.
-Retaining medium and high charge customers should be a priority, as they contribute more revenue and churn at higher rates.
-Improving the value proposition in these segments through pricing adjustments,  exclusive benefits and enhanced service experince could reduce churn.

 # 3. Churn by service and payment method
 ## 3.1 Churn by internet service type